christianhaitian/Retro-CM3/README.md

 And loaded 3 custom shell scripts (.sh files) into /home/pi/pico-8 folder.
 The purpose of each file is for different volume levels.
 You can find the custom scripts in the releases section of this github.

+The User Manual is available from the creator's google drive at https://drive.google.com/open?id=1vXOQh2Tf3WvNB2zH0UrLiWtqS37SApLm and also in this github (Retro-CM3 User manual - 副本.docx).

 Enjoy!